What to do after a hit and run in Nevada

-Car insurance can cover hit-and-runs, but only if you have certain coverage types.
+As a victim, your car insurance might cover hit-and-runs, but only if you have certain coverage types.
 Nevada car insurance that includes collision coverage and uninsured motorist coverage may be particularly helpful.
-Collision insurance is included with full coverage policies and uninsured motorist coverage is optional.
+Collision insurance is part of a full coverage policy, and uninsured motorist coverage is optional.

 If you have uninsured motorist coverage, your medical bills may be covered if the other driver was uninsured.
 However, because drivers who flee the scene of accidents don’t stick around to show insurance information, your uninsured motorist coverage may not be able to be used.
 It will depend on your state’s laws and your carrier’s regulations.

-Keep in mind that minimum coverage policies do not offer any protection in the event of a hit-and-run in Nevada.
-Minimum coverage insurance only offers protection for the other driver if you cause an accident, which is why insurance companies recommend that Nevada drivers purchase full coverage.
+Keep in mind that minimum coverage policies likely do not offer any coverage in the event of a hit-and-run in Nevada.
+Minimum coverage insurance only provides coverage for the other driver if you cause an accident, which is why it may be beneficial to purchase full coverage.
 If you aren’t sure what kind or how much car insurance you need, speaking with a licensed agent may be helpful.

 Frequently asked questions

-The best car insurance company varies based on a number of factors, including where you live, what type of coverage you need, what type of car you drive, what discounts you can qualify for and your monthly budget.
-To find the best company for you, you may want to narrow down which factors are most important to you and compare quotes from various providers.
+The best car insurance company may vary based on a number of factors, including where you live, the types of coverage you need, the car you drive, what discounts you qualify for and your budget.
+To find the best company in Nevada for your unique needs, you may want to narrow down which factors are most important to you and compare quotes from various providers.

-The average cost of car insurance in Nevada is $2,245 per year for a full coverage policy and $187 per year for a minimum coverage policy.
-However, every driver pays a different rate based on their unique circumstances.
-Some of the factors that impact car insurance premiums are your age, ZIP code, credit score, claim history and driving record.
+The average cost of car insurance in Nevada is $2,426 per year for a full coverage policy and $846 per year for a minimum coverage policy.
+However, every driver may pay a different rate based on their unique circumstances.
+Some of the factors that impact car insurance premiums include your age, ZIP code, credit score, claim history and driving record.